 - Teaching Methods

-Does size matter?
-“One of the problematic things, of course, is just we’re big, and we joked – I’m afraid – not maliciously, but it’s not a great joke; if you want to manage the education system in this country effectively, just reduce the population to about five million, because if you look at the high performing jurisdictions, they tend to be small.” – Which tells us something about the importance of social discourse leading to the processes of control that allow coherence to be managed across the policy factors.
+“One of the problematic things, of course, is just we’re big, and we joked – I’m afraid – not maliciously, but it’s not a great joke; if you want to manage the education system in this country effectively, just reduce the population to about five million, because if you look at the high performing jurisdictions, they tend to be small.” – perhaps this tells us something about the importance of social discourse that allows coherence to be managed across the policy factors?

 “We were told autonomy is good.
 Schools need to be autonomous and they need to be autonomous because of course schools in Finland are autonomous and they do brilliantly, don’t they?
 Because we got off the plane and we asked them whether they were autonomous.
 They said yes, and we got back on the plane (laughter).
 Big mistake.”